Religious & Inspirational Calligraphy

 Words To Live By- Religious Scripture

-Religious scripture, Biblical verses, text, psalms and personal prayers are often requested in calligraphy services.
+Religious scripture, Biblical verses, text, psalms and personal prayers and words that express love of Christianity and Jesus Christ are often requested in calligraphy services.
 Many people also have religious musical hymns that are meaningful to them.
 Bible text that’s written in calligraphy can be decorated with a visual background, or a beautiful and historical looking border design to give you joy and inspiration every time your eye notices the calligraphy art piece.
 That’s what I call, “Words to Live By”.
 That’s a double entendre that truly has meaning both ways.
-Keep beautiful words nearby to inspire and motivate and comfort you.
+Wouldn’t you like to keep these beautiful words nearby to inspire and motivate and comfort you?

 There are wonderful modern day scribes whose calligraphy services specialize in doing this ancient type of design handwork.
 Oftentimes these scribes who work on Bible scripture are also artists who design, paint and do raised gold illumination on actual parchment.
 The parchment alone, which is animal skin, can cost hundreds of dollars and take many hours to prepare for writing.